BeanstalkFarms/Beanstalk-Landing/content/posts/community-grant-program.md

 **Who will be the jury?**

-A committee of five members from Beanstalk Farms.
+A committee of 3 members, 2 from Beanstalk Farms and 1 from the community.